Yeah, I’ve made a few Kotor minifigs. This is some more of that.

 Droids are a basic part of Star Wars, and Knights of the Old Republic delivered on iconic droid companions.
 However, they are underrepresented in Lego form, much like the Old Republic era itself.
 I aim to fix that.

-Continue reading “Project K Part 5: Droid Companions”Tag: lego minifigures
+Continue reading “Project K Part 5: Droid Companions”Imperial Reinforcements: Flame Troopers

 Had to build these after seeing them in Jedi Fallen Order.
 All purist, largely a snow trooper with a different setup for the head.
 This uses an Imperial combat driver head (the white version) with a white Imperial officer helmet.
 The kama could be optional, as could the white ninja bandana, but I think they add nice layers to the build.